 In any picture of the Muses ever, they are all dressed more or less the same.
 This is largely because whenever each one wears exactly what she likes, they look ridiculous.

-For example, Calliope, muse of epic poetry, was wearing full armour, but in her hand she held not a sword but a quill.
+For example, Calliope, muse of epic poetry, was wearing full armour, but in her hand she held not a sword but a quill pen.
 Terpsichore was dressed like a ballerina, Melpomene in a gothic outfit and Urania in a dark blue dress that glittered like a starry night.
 They made me glad that Clio's name is so easy to pronounce.
-Even their mother's name was Mnemosyne.
+To make things worse, their mother's name was Mnemosyne.

 'We have a prophecy from Apollo, and we thought that we should let you know secretly, so we made a dream for you!'
 Erato said.
 'Well, Clio did.'